jasonlam604/gotools/README.md

 When this command is called your current working directory is set at the $GOPATH and $GOPATH/bin is add to your PATH.
 Any existing $GOPATH/bin defined in $PATH will be removed first.

+This utility is handy when you have multiple *golang* projects in multiple folders especially in cases where directory paths are long (too much typing and less error prone); allows you to quickly set the $GOPATH and it's respective bin directory.

 ## Build and Install